SharonIV0x86/SPEED/README.md

 # SPEED
 Secure Process-To-Process Encrypted Exchange and Delivery.
+A lightweight, file-based IPC library for secure local process communication.
+SPEED enables encrypted message passing between applications using a simple file system approach, making it ideal for embedded systems, restricted environments, and cross-platform tools.

 ## Work In Progress
 The current focus is the C++ binding (MVP).
 Java and additional language bindings are planned.